-Clinical Practise of Hypnosis - Module Five
+Clinical Practice of Hypnosis - Module Five

 Psychotherapy Using Hypnosis - The Dynamics of Hypnotherapy - Practical Approaches

 This Module is all about becoming a dedicated practitioner.
+Katina refers to this Module as The Crescendo, because this is where it all comes together.

 In this Module we do not shy away from the big concepts of consciousness, spirit and healing.
 But we also approach the practical - the meaningful and life-changing work you can do by helping someone to quit smoking, for example, or become more healthy in their eating patterns.